micahco/canvas-effects/README.md

 A Javascript library of canvas visualizations.

 ## Getting Started
-Download and install the latest version from npm:
+Download and install the latest beta from npm:

 `npm install --save canvas-effects`

+Or you can install the latest alpha from Github:

+`npm install --save getmicah/canvas-effects`

 Then import the effects you want into your project: